About

 Here is a summary of my past non-math research and projects (In construction, can be viewed on my github). ![](/images/wp-content/uploads/2014/06/IMG_0813.jpg) My first projects in robotics were in 2011: a dinky hexapod that autonomously followed people around, and Rubik's cube solving robot.
 In Spring 2012, I [became interested](http://rin.io/coupled-oscillator-love/) in physical examples of [nonlinear systems](http://rin.io/matlab-lorenz-attractor/) due to a [research project](http://thefutureofthings.com/4060-flexible-memristor-chips/) at the Chemistry and Physics Department of Mary Baldwin College, and modeled the resistant switching behavior of [flexible TiO2](http://books.google.com/books?id=Aey-h9lgcQgC&pg=PA111&lpg=PA111&dq=tio2+memristor+mary+baldwin&source=bl&ots=_Cxkt4ZyU8&sig=12ZG4phc_r1cNRkhmyg99YZ1dUc&hl=en&sa=X&ei=U0dcVN2RBdHToAT4u4LoDQ&ved=0CEMQ6AEwBQ#v=onepage&q=tio2%20memristor%20mary%20baldwin&f=false). ![](/images/memristor.png) Summer 2012, the [Positronics Division of the George Washington University Robotics Lab](http://robotics.gwu.edu/positronics/?page_id=9) took me under their wing as an intern.
 Our team smoothed joint movement of the Willow Garage Personal Robot 2 (PR2), alongside improving load equalization (below).
 I [programmed the PR2](http://rin.io/semi-autonomous-robotics-2012-my-1st-software-project/) to autonomously "learn" to place objects in holes with the corresponding shape (using only past motor position commands and the finger gripper sensors). ![Screenshot from 2014-11-06 20:07:39](/images/wp-content/uploads/2014/06/Screenshot-from-2014-11-06-200739.png) [Source](http://robotics.gwu.edu/positronics/?p=59) On the side, fascinated by the phenomena of producing argon plasma glow via the introduction of an RF source at 2.45GHz to a conductive cavity, I modeled the modes of conductive [polyhedra](http://en.wikipedia.org/wiki/Goldberg_polyhedron)[.](http://robotics.gwu.edu/positronics/?page_id=9) After transferring to [GMU](http://rin.io/18-lessons/) Fall 2012, I extended their simulation for [predicting the material properties](http://rin.io/computational-materials-science/) of compound materials and explored [algorithms of AI chess players](http://rin.io/chess-engine/).
 Spring 2013, an interest in contextual machine learning led me to write an [automated contextual analysis program](https://github.com/catherineray/CAMEL) that [learned the grammar rules of compressed Braille](http://rin.io/camel-paper/) from partially translated text.
 I used Braille as a test language, but this is a framework to automate the decoding of any partially understood (ancient) language by creating probabilistic dictionaries.\ [![Screenshot from 2014-11-06 21:45:28](/images/wp-content/uploads/2014/06/Screenshot-from-2014-11-06-214528.png) Summer 2013, I interned as a software engineer at Cloudera.
 During my time there, I [developed a consumer download metrics tracking system for internal purposes](http://blog.cloudera.com/blog/2013/08/what-i-learned-during-my-summer-internship-at-cloudera/).
 Fall 2013, I played with [SLAM and motion planning on the ARDrone](http://masc.cs.gmu.edu/wiki/DeformGroup).
 For HackMIT 2013, I collaborated with [Kartik Talwar](http://kartikt.com/) and [Spencer Hewett](http://www.skip.it/) to create a Google Glass application that [calculates the human pulse from the video feed](http://rin.io/hackmit-polyglass/).\ [![Screen-shot-2013-11-23-at-3.56.25-PM](/images/wp-content/uploads/2014/06/Screen-shot-2013-11-23-at-3.56.25-PM.png) Early 2014, I briefly devoted my time to designing a keychain-sized food scanner [that detects gluten and other common food allergen proteins](http://rin.io/reframing-the-gluten-scanner/).
 From late 2013 to mid 2014, I dipped my toes into audio processing by automating the collection and classification of lab-animal vocalizations.
 Through this, I discovered that one can detect libido and stress change as early as preclinical trials. [![Screenshot from 2014-06-21 19:46:05](https://web.archive.org/web/20190213160322im_/http://rin.io/wp-content/uploads/2014/06/Screenshot-from-2014-06-21-194605.png)](https://web.archive.org/web/20190213160322/http://rin.io/wp-content/uploads/2014/06/Screenshot-from-2014-06-21-194605.png) ![Bildschirmfoto 2015-06-05 um 12.43.17 vorm.](https://web.archive.org/web/20190213160322im_/http://rin.io/wp-content/uploads/2014/06/Bildschirmfoto-2015-06-05-um-12.43.17-vorm..png) Summer 2013-Spring 2014, I explored the improvement of mobility devices.
 A nonprovisional patent was submitted in Dec 2014 for the 5 pressure sore relief mechanisms that grew out of this.
 (I withdrew the patent once I decided to go into academia because I did not need to spend 5K on a design I wasn't going to use!)
 Summer 2014, I became interested in neuroprosthetics.
 I started with the software side (convergence analysis of common decoder algorithms), and transitioned into playing with the hardware side ([optical recording methods](https://web.archive.org/web/20190213160322/http://rin.io/sensing-hardware/)).
 Early 2015, I began mentoring Ada Rosa on mobility assistance for those with ALS and spinal chord injuries.
 [Here](https://www.youtube.com/watch?v=YJxgEDr699w) is a video of her showing off the eye control feature.![](/images/wp-content/uploads/2014/06/Bildschirmfoto-2015-06-05-um-12.37.58-vorm..png) In January 2015, I was a [visiting researcher](https://web.archive.org/web/20190213160322/http://www.santafe.edu/gevent/detail/arrival/1962/) at the Santa Fe Institute, and gave a seminar on [Simplifying Multiscale Modeling](https://web.archive.org/web/20190213160322/http://www.santafe.edu/gevent/detail/science/1963/).
 I still think about applications of topology to multi-scale modeling, and occasionally venture to consider modeling complex systems of a biological nature with an eye toward [immunotherapy](https://web.archive.org/web/20190213160322/http://www.infoiasi.ro/bin/Annals/Article?v=XXIV1&a=2) and [neuroscience](https://web.archive.org/web/20190213160322/http://xxx.tau.ac.il/pdf/1410.8826.pdf).
 I stopped keeping temporal notes of projects around 2015.
 Most of my extra curriculars post moving to math academia have been artistic or biological.
 I studied Russian from 2018-2020 and spent 4 months in Russia in 2019, the end of my trip was right at the beginning of Putin's violent crackdown on Moscow.
 I continue to do biological research on the side, especially around chronic pain and it's relationship to mental health.
 An overview of that work can be found here: [The Biome](https://rin.io/biome/) Over the period of 2021-2023, I collaborated with Chris Orta to design and tattoo two massive full robot-skeleton snakes going from the top of my back to my mid calf.
 In the summer of 2023, I got heavily into street art graffiti, learning from my artistic collaborator Daniel Burnett: some samples of my graffiti work can be seen in the art section of my webpage.
 I have traveled around the U.S. and Europe making graffiti since.
 In August 2023, I joined Chris Walker and a group of other fabulous artists to finish up and sail a boat made from a bouncy castle, which we lived on for a week.
 My dear friend Petra Flurin and I wrote a comic together called Endomortis, more on that soon!

-I graduated from George Mason University at 16 with a B.S. in Computational Physics, and accepted the Thiel Fellowship in 2014 to study mathematics full time under my mentor, Edward Frenkel.
-I graduated with my Master’s degree from UChicago working with Peter May, and with my PhD from Northwestern working with Paul Goerss.
-I am currently a postdoc at Uni-Münster in the Arithmetic and Homotopy Theory Working Group lead by Thomas Nikolaus and Christopher Deninger.
+Before that, I graduated from George Mason University at 16 with a B.S. in Computational Physics, and accepted the Thiel Fellowship in 2014 to develop medical technology and study mathematics under my mentor, Edward Frenkel.
+I graduated with my Master’s degree from UChicago working with Peter May and Kazuya Kato (加藤 和也), and with my PhD from Northwestern working with Paul Goerss.

 Contact me